MasaYan24/ubuntu_user_settings/README.md

 export https_proxy="http://your/proxy/IP:PortNumber"
 export ftp_proxy="http://your/proxy/IP:PortNumber"
 ```
-The above command have to be executed everytime you restart the shell.
+The above commands have to be executed everytime you restart the shell.

+After all the installation is complete, add the same commands to `~/.zshrc`

 ## Summary
 This setting includes following objects under assuming z-shell.